Ernie Clement

 Ernie James Clement (/kləˈmɛnt/; born March 22, 1996) is an American professional baseball utility player for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Indians/Cleveland Guardians and the Oakland Athletics.
+Internationally, he plays for the United States national baseball team.

-He was selected by the Cleveland Indians in the fourth round of the 2017 MLB draft.
-He has played for the Cleveland Indians/Guardians and Oakland Athletics.
-He also holds the record for the most hits in an MLB postseason with 30, which he set in 2025.
+Clement was selected by the Cleveland Indians in the fourth round of the 2017 MLB draft, and made his MLB debut with them in 2021.
+He holds the record for the most hits in an MLB postseason with 30, which he set in 2025.
+Clement was named to his first All-Star game in 2026.

 Amateur career

+Clement attended Brighton High School in Rochester, New York, where he played baseball, ice hockey, freshman football and, as a senior, soccer, "just ... to try something new."
+From the ages of 9–13, he also played lacrosse.
+In middle school, he played for his school's volleyball team and played CYO basketball.
+As a senior hockey player for the combined Brighton/East Rochester/Honeoye Falls–Lima team, he led Monroe County in scoring with 27 goals and 25 assists.

-Clement attended Brighton High School in Rochester, New York, where he played baseball and ice hockey.
-For his high school career, he hit .472.
-Undrafted out of high school in the 2014 MLB draft, he enrolled at the University of Virginia where he played college baseball.
+For his high school baseball career, he hit .472.
+The year before his high school graduation, he attended a baseball camp at the University of Virginia where he attracted attention from the Virginia Cavaliers and Radford Highlanders baseball programs.
+As a senior, he hit .528 with no strikeouts and accepted a partial scholarship to play college baseball at Virginia.
+Undrafted out of high school in the 2014 MLB draft, he honored his commitment and enrolled at the University of Virginia.

-In 2015, Clement's freshman year with the Virginia Cavaliers, he played in 62 games (61 starts), hitting .245/.303/.310 with one home run and 22 runs batted in (RBIs).
+In 2015, Clement's first year with the Virginia Cavaliers, he played in 62 games (61 starts), hitting .245/.303/.310 with one home run and 22 runs batted in (RBIs).
 He hit .292 in the 2015 College World Series and was named to the All-CWS Team, helping Virginia win their first ever national title.
 He spent the summer playing in the Northwoods League with the Wisconsin Rapids Rafters.
-As a sophomore at Virginia in 2016, he batted .351/.383/.443 with one home run and 30 RBIs in 60 games (all starts), earning a spot on the All-Atlantic Coast Conference Third Team.
+In his second year at Virginia in 2016, he batted .351/.383/.443 with one home run and 30 RBIs in 60 games (all starts), earning a spot on the All-Atlantic Coast Conference Third Team.
 In the summer of 2016, he played in the Cape Cod Baseball League for the Harwich Mariners where he was named the league's Most Valuable Player after hitting .353 with 59 hits in 40 games while primarily playing center field.
-In 2017, his junior season with Virginia, he hit .315 with two home runs and 34 RBIs in 58 games, earning All-ACC Third Team honors for the second consecutive year.
+In 2017, his third year with Virginia, he hit .315 with two home runs and 34 RBIs in 58 games, earning All-ACC Third Team honors for the second consecutive year.
 In 745 collegiate at-bats, Clement struck out only 31 times, and walked 34 times.